K\"ahler differentials of extensions of valuation rings and deeply ramified fields: Proof of Theorems and

-As $(K,v)$ satisfies (DRvg), no archimedean component of $vK$ is discrete, hence we obtain from case i) of Theorem~\ref{OKume} that $\Omega_{\cO_L|\cO_K}=0$. \end{proof}

 \pars Take any deeply ramified field $(K,v)$.
-By \cite[Corollary 1.7 (2)]{KuRz}, also the henselization $(K,v)^h$ of $(K,v)$ inside of $(K\sep,v)$ is a deeply ramified field.
+By \cite[Corollary 1.7 (2)]{KuRz}, also the henselization $(K,v)^h$ of $(K,v)$ inside of $(K\sep,v)$, for any of the conjugate extensions from $v$ from $K$ to $K\sep$, is a deeply ramified field.
 By Proposition~\ref{KahCalc17} it suffices to prove that $\Omega_{\cO_{K\sep}| \cO_{K^h}}=0$.
 We may therefore assume from the start that $(K,v)$ is henselian.

 Part 1) of Theorem~\ref{Kahler} shows that in order to prove that $\Omega_{\cO_{K\sep} |\cO_K}=0$ it suffices to prove that $\Omega_{\cO_L|\cO_K}=0$ for all finite Galois subextensions $(L|K,v)$ of $(K\sep|K,v)$.
 Proposition~\ref{towerprop} shows that after enlarging $(L|K,v)$ to a finite Galois extension $(M|K,v)$ if necessary, there is a tower of field extensions